There are many reasons why golfers would be interested in a full golf simulator setup for outdoor use.

 In addition to this, you need to figure out where you will mount the projector (is there a ceiling?), and how far away from the screen it should be to get the best picture.

 All things considered, it can be a big hassle to set up a screen and projector outdoors.
-If you want to do it, you’ll have to be prepared to take on the challenges.
+If you want to do it, you’ll have to be prepared to take on the challenges that come with it.

 With just a net, there’s much less to worry about.
 You can just start hitting balls right away, and you’ll be able to view your shot data on your laptop or tablet.